In 2021, tuition for full-time students at North Central University was $26,350 a year.

 North Central University is a private, religious institution, so it has the same tuition for residents of Minnesota as it does for residents from other states.

-Room and board at North Central University is $8,540 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
+Housing and campus dining at North Central University costs $8,680 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat all or some of your meals the school dining halls.
+Students who do not live on-campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
 The cost of board-only is $4,740.

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 North Central University’s tuition and fees change based on: •Academic program for both full and part-time students •Course load for both full and part-time students

 In 2022, 0 of the 1,008 undergrads enrolled received financial aid.Around 79% of North Central University undergrads take out student loans to cover any remaining costs.
 North Central University graduates who have student loans graduate with an average of $21,965 of student loan debt.